AdobeDocs/experience-manager-65.en/help/forms/developing/programmatically-endpoints.md

 **Enable the endpoint**

-After you create a new endpoint, you must enable it.
+After you create an endpoint, you must enable it.
 When the endpoint is enabled, it can be used to invoke the service.
 After you enable the endpoint, you can view see it within administration console.

 **See also**